Ocramius/ocramius.github.com/source/_posts/2015-04-13-doctrine-orm-optimization-hydration.md

 </p>

 <p>
-    Therefore, the simplest, yet most limiting advice, is to avoid collection-valued associations whenever they are not strictly necessary.
+    Therefore, the simplest yet most limiting advice is to avoid collection-valued associations whenever they are not strictly necessary.
 </p>